Here are some common questions:

 Phone readings are just as powerful as in person.
 My process is to have a short meditation right before the call.
 We’ll take a few deep breaths to center ourselves before we start the reading.
-The majority of my sessions are by phone and are just as profound for clients.
+The majority of my sessions are by phone and as profound for clients.

 Q: I’m scared.
 It’s my first time getting a Tarot reading.
 What’s your advice?

 Q: Is a Tarot reading the right choice for long-range questions?

 I’m not big on time frames because I have a healthy respect for free will.
 We can ask long-range questions but again, all we have is the present.
 It’s from the present that we create our future.
 The cards may give an idea of an outcome but we are in control of our decisions, which influence the cards.
 I’ve had plenty of personal sessions where an intuitive gave me a time frame and it didn’t happen.
 Did that make the reading less valid?
 No, because I chose to hear the message and not restrict it to a ticking clock.
 Remember, the cards are a mirror reflecting your inner landscape.
 If you ask about a relationship, realize that the other person’s decisions are part of the outcome.

 Q: What if I pull the Death card??